Wang Toon: Life and career

-Wang subsequently made three films about Taiwan’s history from the colonial time of the 1920s to the civil war between the nationalist and communist parties in the mid 20th century: Straw Man (稻草人; 1987), Banana Paradise (香蕉天堂; 1989), and Hill of No Return (無言的山丘; 1992).
-These films, all realistic depictions of the life experiences of local Taiwanese and mainland immigrants, are also known as Wang’s Taiwan trilogy.
-Red Persimmon (紅柿子; 1995) is an autobiographical film based on his childhood memories.
-Wang’s 12th feature A Way We Go (自由門神; 2002) is a contemporary dark comedy about three socially marginalized young men finding no way to go in globalized urban Taipei.
-After 13 years, Wang’s last film Where the Wind Settles (風中家族; 2015) picks up the same topic of Chinese Civil War to tell the story of a group of mainland refugees forming a new family in Taipei after 1949.
+Wang subsequently made three films about Taiwan's history from the colonial time of the 1920s to the civil war between the nationalist and communist parties in the mid 20th century: Strawman (1987), Banana Paradise (1989), and Hill of No Return (1992).
+These films, all realistic depictions of the life experiences of local Taiwanese and mainland immigrants, are also known as Wang's Taiwan trilogy.
+Red Persimmon (紅柿子, 1995) was an autobiographical film based on his childhood memories.
+Wang's 12th feature A Way We Go (自由門神, 2002) was a contemporary dark comedy about three socially marginalized young men in globalized urban Taipei.
+After a 13-year hiatus from directing, Wang returned with Where the Wind Settles (2015), which told the story of a group of mainland refugees forming a new family in Taipei after 1949.

-Wang Tong was actively involved in the production of animation films.
+Wang is also involved in the production of animated films.
 In 2002, he joined Wang Film Productions Co.
 Ltd. (宏廣股份有限公司), founded by his elder brother Wang Zhong-yuan (王中元).
-He made The Fire Ball, (紅孩兒：決戰火燄山; 2005), an adaptation of Chinese novel Journey to the West.
-The film won the Best Animated Feature in the 42nd Golden Horse Award and the Best Animated Feature in the 50th Asia Pacific Film Festival.
-The other film A Story about Grandpa Lin Wang unfortunately failed to come to fruition.
+He directed Fire Ball (2005), an adaptation of Chinese novel Journey to the West.
+The film won Best Animated Feature at the 42nd Golden Horse Awards and Best Animated Feature at the 50th Asia-Pacific Film Festival.
+The other film, A Story about Grandpa Lin Wang, never came to fruition.

 Wang was promoted to be the director of Central Motion Picture Corporation Studio (中影製片廠) in 1997.
-Under his helm the company established the first and exclusive high-tech post-production studio in Taiwan's film industry, with synchronous recording cameras, lighting equipment, and computer editing capacity.
-Wang also established Taiwan's first dolby recording studio, Central Motion Pictures Corporation Dolby Recording (中影杜比錄音室).
+Under his helm, the company established the first and exclusive high-tech post-production studio in Taiwan's film industry, with synchronous recording cameras, lighting equipment, and computer editing capacity.
+Wang also established Taiwan's first Dolby recording studio, Central Motion Pictures Corporation Dolby Recording (中影杜比錄音室).
 At the same time, he also worked as the chairman of the Taipei Film Festival from 1997 to 2002.
-Turning to 2003, when he served as the CEO of the executive committee of the Golden Horse Awards (臺北金馬影展執行委員會), he has established the Golden Horse Film Project Promotion (金馬創投) which brings regional and international industry professionals to Taiwan with the purpose of developing international joint ventures and cross-productions.
+In 2003, when he served as the CEO of the executive committee of the Golden Horse Awards (臺北金馬影展執行委員會), Wang established the Golden Horse Film Project Promotion (金馬創投) which brings regional and international industry professionals to Taiwan with the purpose of developing international joint ventures and cross-productions.

-Wang Tong was also devoted to education.
-He took a teaching position in the Department of Filmmaking at the Taipei National University of the Arts in 2007 and served as the Chair from 2010 to 2013 and 2017 to 2019.
-He retired from the university in 2019 and was awarded the Art Education Contribution Award (藝術教育貢獻獎) by the Ministry of Education (教育部) in 2022.
+Wang was also devoted to education.
+He took a teaching position in the Department of Filmmaking at the Taipei National University of the Arts in 2007 and served as the chair from 2010 to 2013 and 2017 to 2019.
+After retiring from the university in 2019, Wang was presented the Art Education Contribution Award (藝術教育貢獻獎) by the Ministry of Education in 2022.